compsigh/web/app/docs/web-platform/how-to-publish.md

 <p style={{ color: 'var(--color-light-50)' }}>(optional)</p>

-by default, the web platform uses **filesystem-based routing:** the location of your file on the repo directly maps to where it's accessible online. e.g. `app/docs/leadership/about.md` → `compsigh.club/docs/leadership/about`.
+the web platform uses **filesystem routing:** the location of your file on the repo directly maps to its URL. e.g. `app/docs/leadership/about.md` → `compsigh.club/docs/leadership/about`.

 if you want to bind your post to a route other than where your file is located, you can use `slug`, relative to the root route (`compsigh.club`).